 - Gather all the ingredients.

 - Cut 1 dried red chili pepper into small pieces.
-Discard the seeds if you prefer less spicy.
+Discard the seeds if you prefer it less spicy.

 To Store

-Thank you for trying Nami’s recipe!
+Hi, Marita!
+Thank you for reading Nami’s post and trying her recipe!

-Hi Chris, Thank you very much for trying Nami’s recipe!
+Thank you for trying Nami’s recipe.